antoinebrl/antoinebrl.github.io/_posts/2022-02-06-rl-mars-lander.md

 ---
 layout: post
-title: Learning to Land on Mars
+title: Learning to Land on Mars with Reinforcement Learning
 date: 2022-02-06 15:14:00 +0100
 toc: true
 description: "Once in a while, a friend who is either learning